burukuru/docs/pages/documentation/11-examples/examples-overview.md

 ### JSON Migration

-There is an additional example of using the Java Migration API on the [sample projects repository](https://github.com/graknlabs/sample-projects/tree/master/example-json-migration-giphy) on Github.
+There is an example of using the Java Migration API for JSON migration on the [sample-projects repository](https://github.com/graknlabs/sample-projects/tree/master/example-json-migration-giphy) on Github.

 ### SQL Migration